Gwen Singer Looks Unbelievable In An Unzipped Iridescent Bodysuit: ‘Paradise Is A State Of Mind’

 Gwen Singer went full bombshell for a recent Instagram snap on Friday.
 The model let it all hang out as she rocked an iridescent bodysuit by the pool.

-In the racy pic, Gwen looked smoking hot as she opted for the colorful ensemble.
-The suit included a green, yellow, purple, and pink color pattern and short sleeves that flaunted her toned arms.
+In the racy pic, Gwen looked smoking hot as she opted for the colorful ensemble, which included a green, yellow, purple, and pink color pattern.
+It also boasted short sleeves that flaunted her toned arms.
 She left the front of the garment unzipped in order to show off her abundant cleavage.

-The suit boasted daring cutout sides that included thin straps and exposed her curvy hips and tiny waist.
+The suit featured daring cutout sides that included thin straps and exposed her curvy hips and tiny waist.
 Her muscular thighs were also spotlighted in the shot.
 She accessorized the look with a pair of gold hoop earrings and a ring on her finger.

 Gwen stood in front of a swimming pool with her hip pushed to the side.
 She bent one knee and used both of her hands to grab at the top of her outfit.
 She tilted her head up and wore a smile on her lips as she glared into the camera and soaked up some sun.